sgrazys/04-1-sign-up/README.md

 ## 🌟 About

-Responsive web design.
 This is my learning HTML and CSS project to get familiar with elements positioning.
+Desktop Only.

-Web page published at: [sgrazys.github.io/04-coming-soon/](https://sgrazys.github.io/04-1-sign-up/)
+Web page published at: [sgrazys.github.io/04-1-sign-up/](https://sgrazys.github.io/04-1-sign-up/)

 Design: [SIGN UP](./img/design.jpeg)